Vision of Love: Commercial performance

-In the United States, "Vision of Love" entered the US Billboard Hot 100 at number 73 during the week of June 2, 1990, and reached the chart's summit nine weeks later.
+In the United States, "Vision of Love" entered the US Billboard Hot 100 chart at number 73 during the week of June 2, 1990, and reached the chart's summit nine weeks later.
 The song remained atop the chart for four consecutive weeks, and was ranked sixth on the Billboard Hot 100 year-end chart.
 After four weeks at number one, it fell to number eight, and spent seven weeks lingering within the top ten.
 It also topped the Hot R&B/Hip-Hop Songs for two weeks and Hot Adult Contemporary Tracks for three weeks.
 In October 2019, the Recording Industry Association of America (RIAA) certified the song platinum, denoting shipments of one million units.
 In Canada, "Vision of Love" entered the Canadian RPM Singles Chart at number 75, during the week of July 7, 1990.
 In its eighth week on the chart, the song reached number one, and remained on the chart for a total of 17 weeks.
 It finished eighth on the RPM year-end chart.

 "Vision of Love" entered the Australian Singles Chart at number 67 during the week of August 5, 1990.
 It peaked at number nine, and spent a total of 19 weeks within the top 100.
 The Australian Recording Industry Association (ARIA) certified the single gold, denoting shipments of over 35,000 units.
 In New Zealand, the song spent two consecutive weeks atop the singles chart.
 After fluctuating within the chart for 24 weeks, it was certified gold by the Recording Industry Association of New Zealand (RIANZ), denoting shipments of over 7,500 units.

 In the Netherlands, "Vision of Love" entered the Dutch Single Top 100 at number 99, during the week of July 14.
 It spent a total of 17 weeks on the chart, spending two weeks at its peak position of number eight.
 The song entered the French Singles Chart at number 39 on November 11.
 It peaked at number 25, spending two weeks at the position and a total of 14 on the chart.
 In Ireland, the song peaked at number ten, and spent six weeks charting.
 In the United Kingdom, the song entered the UK Singles Chart at number 74, during the week of August 4, 1990.
 It peaked at number nine in its seventh week, and spent a total of 12 weeks on the chart.
 According to the Official Charts Company (OCC), the single has sold over 198,000 units in the UK.